kobabasu/inputtag-vim/README.md

 Select the CSV header as the first line.
 The each fields of the first line turn to be the attributes.

-Enter the code as below.
+Enter the command as below.

     :InputTag